 A concussion is one of the most common types of traumatic brain injury (TBI), with one in four Americans experiencing it at some point.
-Sports medicine specialist Zachary Perlman, DO, at Kai Sports Medicine LLC works with athletes in and around Oakhurst, New Jersey, who have sports-related concussions.
+Sports medicine specialist Zachary Perlman, DO, at Kai Sports Medicine works with athletes in and around Oakhurst, New Jersey, who have sports-related concussions.
 He uses nonoperative techniques and medications to treat concussion symptoms and prevent long-term side effects.
 Call today or reach out through this website to find out more or make an appointment.

 A concussion is a traumatic brain injury (TBI) caused by a blow or whiplash — anything that causes your head and brain to shake back and forth.
 This sudden movement causes temporary chemical changes in the brain that result in a momentarily altered mental state.

 Concussions are relatively common, with as many as 3.8 million cases occurring in the United States each year.

 Many assume that loss of consciousness always occurs with a concussion, but this isn't correct.
 Unconsciousness is sometimes a symptom, but not always.
 Other symptoms of concussion include:

 Learning how to recognize the symptoms of concussion in yourself and others is a valuable life skill, especially when caring for young children who can't always communicate.
 A concussed child may have the following symptoms:

 Concussion symptoms can occur months after an injury.

 A protective cerebrospinal fluid cushions your brain inside your skull.
 Activity that causes your skull to jolt violently, however, can cause your brain to hit the sides of the head.

 Sports commonly cause concussions, especially high-impact sports like football, hockey, or boxing.
 Even wearing protective headgear can't entirely prevent concussion.

 High-impact collisions, such as motorcycle or motor vehicle accidents, also contribute to concussion cases.